Plant-based protein-rich snacks for children from Erbology

 When my friends got married, they added a waffle maker to their wedding list.
 We were inspired to buy one for each of us.
 Waffles are a bit like pancakes or warm cakes.
 However, they are quicker to make and clean up.
 This suits me very well.
 I cut mine into fingers which Toddler Vegan wanders around the room with, and takes out on walks.
 My recipe is to chuck together whatever is in the house, and I've found it pretty hard to get wrong...

-Flour: I use a general gluten free flour.
+Flour: I use a general gluten free flour, or buckwheat flour which has protein.
 A bit of amaranth flour adds an earthy, nutty taste.

 Thickener: Chia seed powder is extra thick, or ground flax.